Our student welfare policy is in place to make sure all students are happy, healthy, safe and protected whilst studying

 - In the UK students are explained UK laws & school rules relevant to their age group

-- Advice given on arrival about personal, road & transport safety
+- Advice is given on arrival about personal, road & transport safety

 Medical and Insurance

 In Britain, free medical treatment is available through the National Health Service to all EU students and students from countries with reciprocal health agreements.
 Students who are not covered by the National Health Service are advised to take out medical insurance before leaving their home countries.
 We strongly advise students to take out individual personal insurance to cover personal belongings, etc, before they come to the UK.